Geezam/KingstonBuses/README.md

-# JUTC Kingsto Bus Tracker
+# JUTC Kingston Bus Tracker

-A Python-based desktop application that simulates and tracks Jamaica Urban Transit Company (JUTC) bus routes using a schematic "metro-style" map interface.
+A Python-based desktop application that simulates and tracks part of Jamaica Urban Transit Company (JUTC) bus routes using a schematic "metro-style" map interface.

 ## Overview